My friend Vicki, the tea sommelier student, as well as, jack of many trades, and I, had a very intimate tea tasting at

 Green tea has no oxidation, white has a slight oxidation, yellow has a two week process, oolong is 70% oxidation and black tea is fully oxidized.

-with the spent tea leaves sitting on top of saucers.
+Me sitting in front of our sampling, and instructor Tao, with the spent tea leaves sitting on top of saucers. |

 Imperial Puerh tea helps in digestion, but smells leathery to me, so don't think I will be purchasing that one.
 It was great to be able to sample all these wonderful different teas, and to learn just what makes each tea so unique, be it the location of plantation, fermentation process, oxidation process and so on.
 That's why I find it hard to understand when people say they don't like tea.
 Really?
 But there are thousands of teas.
 Perhaps you just haven't found the one you like yet?